Code-Collective/iDO/Backend/README.md

 ## What is this?

 This is the node.js express server that will provide the backend API for our react native frontend application.
-It is connected to an [mLab](https://mlab.com/) mongodb databse that is hosted in AWS.
+It is connected to an [mLab](https://mlab.com/) mongodb database that is hosted in AWS.

 ## Development